Peter K. Rosen is a partner in the Los Angeles office and the former Global Chair of the Insurance Coverage Litigation Practice.

 - Huron Consulting Group on coverage for securities class actions and derivative actions arising from the restatement of the client’s financial statements

-- Imperial Credit Industries (ICII) on numerous matters, including in coverage for under a Financial Institutions Bond for over $10 million of phony loans purportedly originated by a Long Island based mortgage company
+- Imperial Credit Industries (ICII) on numerous matters, including in coverage for under a Financial Institutions Bond for over US$10 million of phony loans purportedly originated by a Long Island based mortgage company

 - Smart & Final on coverage issues relating to various employment related claims and lawsuits